 \subsection{Acceleration Using Random Walk}

 Another way of accelerating t-SNE is random walk \cite{maaten2008visualizing}.
 First, a $k$-Nearest Neighbor ($k$NN) graph is constructed using all points including landmarks and non-landmarks.
-According to \cite{maaten2008visualizing}, this method has a good robustness to the choice of $k$ (they have used $k=20$ for MNIST dataset).
+This method has an acceptable robustness to the choice of $k$; for example, $k=20$ can be used \cite{maaten2008visualizing}.
 Also, note that calculation of $k$NN is time-consuming for large dataset; however, it is not a big deal as it is done only once.
-Then, ``many'' random walks are performed in this $k$NN graph \cite{spitzer2013principles}.
+Then, multiple random walks are performed in this $k$NN graph \cite{spitzer2013principles}.
 For every random walk, we start from a random landmark and randomly select the edges and go further randomly until we reach another landmark and then we terminate for that random walk.
 After performing all the random walks, the fraction of random walks which pass through the point $\b{x}_i$ (either landmark or non-landmark) and then reach the point $\b{x}_j$ (either landmark or non-landmark) is a good approximation for $p_{j|i}$.
 In t-SNE, we use this approximation in place of Eq. (\ref{equation_t_SNE_p_conditional}), which is then used in Eq. (\ref{equation_t_SNE_p}).
-The rest of t-SNE is similar to before.
+The rest of t-SNE is similar to the original t-SNE.
 Therefore, for $p_{ij}$ in Eq. (\ref{equation_tSNE_gradient}), we use the approximation rather than Eq. (\ref{equation_t_SNE_p}) and this makes the t-SNE much faster.